-Marble Peak perches above Mountain Loop Highway south of Stillaguamish River.
+Marble Peak perches over South Fork Stillaguamish River by Mountain Loop Highway.
 Hall Peak, the nearest taller peak east of Marble Pass, sits a mile away.
-Of various routes, the northwest ridge is the most direct to this high point.
+Meanwhile, the northwest ridge is the most direct of various routes.

 See more trip photos here.